Terry Cyrille

 - Double Olympic Gold Medallist

-The Cobseo Housing Cluster, the body representing Veterans' housing and homelessness services has a simple ambition: to ensure that Veterans are homeless or at risk of homelessness are identified and steered to the correct support as quickly as possible.
+The Cobseo Housing Cluster, the body representing veterans' housing and homelessness services has a simple ambition: to ensure that veterans who are homeless or at risk of homelessness are identified and steered to the correct support as quickly as possible.